ekremalpp/Financial-Tracker/README.md

 -As a user, I want to view a summary of transactions by week, so that I can track my spending patterns over time.

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.

 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.